sudhindrasbcd/flowsensormodule/Readme.md

 ## Output Queue Endpoints

-The Flow simulator is producing a simulation on machine Flow / pressure and environmental parameters like Flow and humidity.
+The Flow simulator is producing a simulation on machine Flow / pressure and environmental parameters like Flow and Rate.
 The endpoint is `FlowOutput` with the following payload

 ```json
 {